DiogoRibeiro7/DiogoRibeiro7.github.io/_posts/-_ideas/bi_ds_ml_bs.md

 # Article Ideas on the Relationship Between Business Intelligence, Machine Learning, Data Science, and Business Strategy

-### 2. **"How Data Science is Reshaping Business Strategy in the Age of Machine Learning"**
-   - Explore how data-driven decision-making led by data science and ML is becoming integral to business strategy.
-   - Delve into specific use cases like customer segmentation, churn prediction, and recommendation systems that show the value of integrating data science into strategic planning.
-   - Compare traditional decision-making approaches with data science-enhanced methods.

 ### 3. **"From Insight to Action: Leveraging Business Intelligence and Machine Learning for Competitive Advantage"**
    - Discuss the shift from descriptive insights (BI) to predictive and prescriptive analytics (ML and data science) and how it empowers businesses to act proactively.
    - Provide examples of companies using BI dashboards and ML-driven insights to stay ahead in competitive markets.